USS Ommaney Bay

 USS Ommaney Bay (CVE–79) was a of the United States Navy, which served during World War II.
 It was named after Ommaney Bay, located at the south end of Baranof Island, Alaska.
 Launched in late 1943 and commissioned in early 1944, the ship took part in the Mariana and Palau Islands campaign followed by several battles during the Philippines campaign in 1944 and early 1945.
 She was heavily damaged in a kamikaze attack in action preceding and linked to the launch of the Battle of Luzon and subsequently scuttled on 4 January 1945, with the loss of 95 men, including two men on board the destroyer escort who were killed by flying debris.
 She earned 2 battle stars whilst in service.
-In 2023, the Navy History and Heritage command announced that the wreck was located by "a combination of underwater survey and video information provided by Sea Scan Survey and DPT Scuba, two Australian diving firms, to positively identify the wreck."
+In 2023, the Naval History and Heritage Command announced that Ommaney Bays wreck had been identified in the Sulu Sea.